yemoalakija/QUIZ-FIFA-WORLD-CUP/README.md

 - Enter the GitHub repository and navigate to the Settings tab
 - In the source section, select the Master Branch

-Here is the live link: - [Michael Jordan at The Chicago Bulls](https://yemoalakija.github.io/Michael-Jordan-The-Chicago-Bulls-/)
+Here is the live link: - [QUIZ - FIFA WORLD CUP]( https://yemoalakija.github.io/QUIZ-FIFA-WORLD-CUP/)

 ### How to create a local clone of this project